stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

 respect in terms of design: it performs notifications, remains oblivious of its listeners, is directly accessed by the View and modified by the Controller.
-Yet, due to the strictly specific nature of the visual state, it would be convenient if the Application Model could refer to the View directly, like the controller does, while still keeping and handling View state.
+Yet, due to the strictly specific nature of the visual state, it would be convenient if the Application Model could handle visual logic and refer to the View directly, like the Controller does, while still keeping and handling View state.

 Let's analyze the Controller: with widgets of modern GUI toolkits handling low-level events (e.g. physical keyboard presses), the controller has only the